A helpful home is a private home.

 How can I review and delete my stored audio recordings?

-Are my Assistant voice queries used to inform ad personalization?
+Are my Assistant voice queries used to inform ad personalisation?

 Are there times when audio recordings are sent to Google without a visual indicator?

-Some of our devices include sensors that detect information about your home’s environment and what’s happening in it, such as motion, whether or not someone is home, ambient light, temperature, and humidity.
-These sensors serve a variety of purposes, such as helping your home take better care of you – like when your Nest Learning Thermostat turns itself down when you’re away – and helping us make your devices and services better.
+Some of our devices include sensors that detect information about your home’s environment and what’s happening in it, such as motion, whether or not someone is at home, ambient light, temperature and humidity.
+These sensors serve a variety of purposes, such as helping your home take better care of you – like when your Nest Learning Thermostat, where available, turns itself down when you’re away – and helping us make your devices and services better.

 For all our connected home devices with these environmental and activity sensors, we commit to you: